Hi there! My name is Hongjun Wu (吴泓骏), a technical artist from Zhuhai, China. Thanks for stopping by!

 Swiss Federal Institute of Technology Lausanne (EPFL)

-During my study at Switzerland, I was extremely fortunate to visit the ATLAS and CMS detector at CERN, the Compact Muon Solenoid node for the large hadron collider during their maintenance period, as well as the CERN Data Centre.
+I was extremely fortunate to visit the ATLAS and CMS detector at CERN, the Compact Muon Solenoid node for the large hadron collider during their maintenance period, as well as the CERN Data Centre.
 It was an eye-opening experience, and surely an accomplishment of how far humans can do with our current knowledge in science and engineering.

 Photo of me with the Compact Muon Solenoid (CMS) at CERN Large Hadron Collider, 2019.